hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 - '|' generic names
 - [ space before and after delimiter ]

-Year added to smaller party name if identical names exist in a country (eg. [ SVK SZ-92](http://www.parlgov.org/explore/svk/party/2235/)).
+Year added to smaller party name if identical names exist in a country (eg. [ SVK SZ-92](https://parlgov.fly.dev/data/parties/svk/2235/)).

 #### Party positions

 We provide aggregated party positions in four major dimensions.
 These positions are time-invariant unweighted mean values of information from party expert surveys on a 0 to 10 scale.
-All expert surveys are linked with ids from the [party](/data/table/party/) table and original values are rescaled before calculating the mean.
+All expert surveys are linked with ids from the 'party' table and original values are rescaled before calculating the mean.

 Missing party positions for each dimension are imputed by mean values for the respective party family.
 We distinguish mean and imputed values by the number of decimal places.
 Mean values based on external datasets have five decimal places and imputed values have one decimal place only.